The legendary, the lesser-known, and the unforgettable

 Practical Planning and Travel Logistics

-We recommend booking accommodations in advance, especially during peak season (December-February).
+We recommend booking accommodations in advance, especially during peak season (December to February).
 Egypt offers lodging options ranging from luxury Nile cruise ships to budget hostels in Cairo and Alexandria.
 Many properties provide pickup services from airports and train stations.

 The Egyptian pound (EGP) serves as local currency, though U.S. dollars and euros are widely accepted at tourist sites.
 Credit cards work in hotels and upscale restaurants, but cash remains necessary for markets, street food, and small vendors.
 ATMs operate throughout major cities and tourist areas.